cpjhenry/solunar/README.md

 <p/>
 The <i>solunar peak times</i> shows the times, if any, of the peak overlap between sun and moon influence scores.
-This figure does not indicate the duration or intensity of the overlapping inflence, only its central time.
+This figure does not indicate the duration or intensity of the overlapping influence, only its central time.
 The variation in duration and intensity can be considerable.
-For more detail, use the <b>-f</b> or <b>--full</b> switches in conjuction with <b>--solunar</b>.
+For more detail, use the <b>-f</b> or <b>--full</b> switches in conjunction with <b>--solunar</b>.
 This will display a chart of the Sun, Moon, and combined influence at 30-minute intervals for the day.
 From this the length and intensity of the combined influence should be clear.